Safe Toilets – Forgotten Women

 Donate Now

-Many women living in rural villages and urban slums wait until nightfall to use the toilet so they are not seen.
-They will reduce their food and drink intake during the day, resulting in going hungry and thirsty in hot temperatures (some countries reach over 40 degrees) causing many health implications such as abdominal pain and infections.
+Many women living in rural areas and urban slums wait until nightfall to use the toilet so they are not seen.
+They will reduce their intake of food and drink during the day, resulting in hunger and thirst in hot temperatures causing many health implications such as abdominal pain and infections (some countries reach over 40 degrees).

 The lack of facilities is increasing the risk of sexual abuse worldwide, in fact, 1 in 3 women will experience physical, sexual or emotional violence at least once in her lifetime.
-In many countries, the topic of sexual abuse is a social taboo and for this reason many incidents go unreported forcing women to have no choice but to live in silence and fear.
-A third of women risk being exposed to life threatening diseases due to withholding for a long period and also poor hygiene with open defecation.
+In many countries, the topic of sexual abuse is a taboo and for this reason many incidents go unreported forcing women to live in silence and endure the harassment.

 We don’t have to use the open fields now to go to the toilet, there are only women in our house and my mother is very elderly, so we are very thankful you have done this for us.
 Ms Kaur, India